darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 text it was parsed from.
 We'll sweat these details more when we get to them.

 You can find all the AST classes and their fields in `Parser/Python.asdl` in the Python 3 source distribution.
-As it's 100+ lines long, with roughly one line per class, if we'll need to handle a fair fraction of the types then we can forecast a budget of only a few lines of code per type.
+It's 100+ lines long, with roughly one line per class; we'll need to handle a fair fraction of them to achieve our goal of a self-hosting compiler.

 ## The output: bytecode

-Compiling the module (with Python's built-in compiler, for now) gets us a code object, an internal Python type:
+Compiling the module (with Python's built-in compiler, for now) yields a code object, which is an internal Python type:

     # in transcripts:
     >>> module_code = compile(module_ast, 'greet.py', 'exec')
     >>> module_code
     <code object <module> at 0xffdd76b0, file "greet.py", line 1>

-It has a bunch of attributes named starting with `co_`:
+It has a bunch of attributes prefixed with `co_`:

     # in examples:
     co_argcount       0